You can gaze at stars through a telescope. You can marvel at an IMAX film.

 as cameras and telescopes.
 They also focus on any invention that uses lasers,

-such as CDs.
-"For example, someone may have an idea for a new type of camera
+"For example, someone may have an idea for a new type of camera lens.
+It

-lens.
-It is the optical engineer that would design it and make it into a working
+is the optical engineer that would design it and make it into a working product

-product for you to buy at your local camera store," she says.
+for you to buy at your local camera store," says De La Rue.

 An optical engineer, therefore, does not just know about engineering and